-714 Undesirable Results in the Context of Interconnected Surface Water
+Undesirable Results in the Context of Interconnected Surface Water

-As described in Section 2, groundwater throughout the Basin is interconnected with the Shasta 715 River stream network including its tributaries.
-As also described in Section 2, the Shasta River 716 stream network is ecologically stressed due, in part, to periodically insufficient baseflow conditions 717 during the summer and fall.
-Summer baseflow levels are, in part, related to groundwater levels 718 and storage which determine the net groundwater contributions to streamflow.
-Excessive stream 719 temperatures are also related to earlier completion of the snowmelt/spring flow recession, and due 720 to later onset of the fall flush flow from the first significant precipitation event of the season.
-These 721 adverse conditions primarily impact two species of native anadromous fish, coho and Chinook 722 salmon.
-Adverse conditions have occurred primarily since the 1970s, exacerbated by the large 723 frequency of dry years that have occurred over the past 20 years.
-There exists no long-term trend 724 in streamflow minima, but the frequency of low precipitation years has been higher over the past 20 725 years than in the second part of the 20th century.
-Ecosystem stresses in the Shasta River stream 726 network also include geomorphic conditions unrelated to flow (channel straightening and incision, 727 sediment deposition).
-728
+As described in Section 2, groundwater throughout the Basin is interconnected with the Shasta River stream network including its tributaries.
+As also described in Section 2, the Shasta River stream network is ecologically stressed due, in part, to periodically insufficient baseflow conditions during the summer and fall.
+Summer baseflow levels are, in part, related to groundwater levels and storage which determine the net groundwater contributions to streamflow.
+Adverse conditions impact, among others, two species of native anadromous fish, Coho and Chinook salmon.
+There exists no long-term trend in streamflow minima, but the frequency of low precipitation years has been higher over the past 20 years than in the second part of the 20th century.

-The undesirable result that is relevant to SGMA is the stream depletion that can be attributed to 720 groundwater pumping to the degree it leads to significant and unreasonable impacts on beneficial 730 uses of surface water.
-SGMA also requires that the design of the SMC is consistent with existing 731 water rights and regulations (23 CCR § 354.28(b)(5)).
-With respect to the interconnected surface 732 water SMC in the Basin, relevant rights and regulations include (Cantor 2018): Porter-Cologne Wa-733 ter Quality Control Act (NCRWQCB Basin Plan and TMDL), and Endangered Species Act (ESA).
-734 These programs are described in Chapter 2 and briefly summarized here as they relate to the SMC 735 development.
-736
+The undesirable result that is relevant to SGMA is the stream depletion that can be attributed to groundwater pumping to the degree it leads to significant and unreasonable impacts on beneficial uses of surface water.
+SGMA also requires that the design of the SMC is consistent with existing water rights and regulations (23 CCR § 354.28(b)(5)).
+With respect to the interconnected surface water SMC in the Basin, relevant rights and regulations include (Cantor 2018): Porter-Cologne Water Quality Control Act (NCRWQCB Basin Plan and TMDL), and Endangered Species Act (ESA).
+These programs are described in Chapter 2 and briefly summarized here as they relate to the SMC development.

-737 Potential Causes of Undesirable Results
+Potential Causes of Undesirable Results

-Causes of the overall low flow challenges in the Shasta River stream system include consumptive 738 use of surface water and groundwater and climate variability (which must be accounted for in the 739 GSP).
-Some consumptive uses of groundwater may have a more immediate impact on stream-740 flow than others; for example, a well that begins pumping groundwater 66 ft (20 m) from the river 741 bank may cause stream depletion hours or days later, while a well that begins pumping two miles 742 (3 km) west of the river bank may not influence streamflow for months or even a year.
-Possible 743 causes of undesirable results include increasing frequency or duration of drought conditions, in-744 creased groundwater extraction, and continued surface water diversions.
-Changes in pumping 745 distribution and volume may occur due to unforeseen rural, residential, agricultural, and urban 746 growth that depend on groundwater as a water supply.
-Climate change or an extended drought 747 can lead to reduced snowpack, rainfall reductions, prolonged periods of lowered groundwater lev-748 els, and reduced recharge.
-It may also lead to reduced recharge in surrounding uplands, lowering 749 groundwater inflow to the Basin 750
+Causes of the overall low flow challenges in the Shasta River stream system include consumptive use of surface water and groundwater and climate variability (which must be accounted for in the GSP).
+Some consumptive uses of groundwater may have a more immediate impact on streamflow than others; for example, a well that begins pumping groundwater 66 ft (20 m) from the river bank may cause stream depletion hours or days later, while a well that begins pumping two miles (3 km) east of the river bank may not influence streamflow for months or even a year.
+Possible causes of undesirable results include increasing frequency or duration of drought conditions, increased groundwater extraction, and continued surface water diversions.

+Changes in pumping distribution and volume may occur due to unplanned or unregulated rural, residential, agricultural, and urban growth that depend on groundwater as a water supply.
+Climate change or an extended drought can lead to reduced snowpack, rainfall reductions, prolonged periods of lowered groundwater levels, and reduced recharge.
+It may also lead to reduced recharge in surrounding uplands, lowering groundwater inflow to the Basin